 NMIC's principal sources of liquidity include (i) premium receipts on its insured portfolio and new business production, (ii) interest income on its investment portfolio and principal repayments on maturities therein, and (iii) existing cash and cash equivalent holdings.
-At June 30, 2020, NMIC had \$1.7 billion of cash and investments, including \$433 million of cash and equivalents.
+At September 30, 2020, NMIC had \$1.8 billion of cash and investments, including \$158 million of cash and equivalents.
 NMIC's principal liquidity demands include funds for the payment of (i) reimbursable holding company expenses, (ii) premiums ceded under our reinsurance transactions (iii) claims payments, and (iv) taxes as due or otherwise deferred through the purchase of tax and loss bonds.
 NMIC's cash inflow is generally significantly in excess of its cash outflow in any given period.
-During the twelve-month period ended June 30, 2020, NMIC generated \$237 million of cash flow from operations and received an additional \$437 million of cash flow on the maturity, sale and redemption of securities held in its investment portfolio.
+During the twelve-month period ended September 30, 2020, NMIC generated \$268 million of cash flow from operations and received an additional \$411 million of cash flow on the maturity, sale and redemption of securities held in its investment portfolio.
 NMIC is not a party to any contracts (derivative or otherwise) that require it to post an increasing amount of collateral to any counterparty and NMIC's principal liquidity demands (other than claims payments) generally develop along a scheduled path (i.e., are of a contractually predetermined amount and due at a contractually predetermined date).
 NMIC's only use of cash that develops along an unscheduled path is claims payments.
-Given the breadth and duration of forbearance programs available to borrowers, separate foreclosure moratoriums that have been enacted at a local, state and federal level, and the general duration of the default to foreclosure to claim cycle, we do not expect NMIC to pay meaningful cash claims in the near-term.
+Given the breadth and duration of forbearance programs available to borrowers, separate foreclosure moratoriums that have been enacted at a local, state and federal level, and the general duration of the default to foreclosure to claim cycle, we do not expect NMIC to use a meaningful amount of cash to settle claims in the near-term.

 Premiums paid to NMIC on monthly policies are generally collected and remitted by loan servicers.
 We have noted the broad discussion about the liquidity challenges loan servicers may themselves face in the event of widespread borrower utilization of forbearance programs.
 We do not currently believe that loan servicer liquidity issues will have a material impact on NMIC's premium receipts or liquidity profile.
 Loan servicers are contractually obligated to advance mortgage insurance premiums in a timely manner, even if the underlying borrowers fail to remit their monthly mortgage payments.
-In June 2020, the GSEs issued guidance to the PMIERs that, among other items, requires us to notify them of our intent to cancel coverage on policies for which servicers have failed to make timely premium payments so that the GSEs can pay the premiums directly to us and preserve the mortgage insurance coverage.
-Through June 30, 2020, we did not see any notable changes in servicer payment practices, with servicers generally continuing to remit monthly premium payments as scheduled, including those for policies covering loans that are in a forbearance program.
+In June 2020, the GSEs issued guidance to the PMIERs (subsequently amended and restated in September 2020) that, among other items, requires us, and we have agreed, to notify them of our intent to cancel coverage on policies for which servicers have failed to make timely premium payments so that the GSEs can pay the premiums directly to us and preserve the mortgage insurance coverage.
+Through September 30, 2020, we did not see any notable changes in servicer payment practices, with servicers generally continuing to remit monthly premium payments as scheduled, including those for policies covering loans that are in a forbearance program.